-There has been no change in the design of the Company's internal control over financial reporting during the three months ended September 30, 2008, that would materially affect or is reasonably likely to materially affect Sino-Forest's internal control over financial reporting.
-The Company is executing its formal documented evaluation process to evaluate compliance of internal control over financial reporting for purposes of National Instrument 52-109.
-As of September 30, 2008, management does not believe all companies within the evaluation process will be completed by year end.
-This evaluation process will be completed in 2009.
+There has been no change in the design of the Company's internal control over financial reporting during the three months ended June 30, 2008, that would materially affect or is reasonably likely to materially affect Sino-Forest's internal control over financial reporting.
+During 2008, management will take steps to address these deficiencies and will continue to monitor and mitigate these weaknesses.

 - (1) The results have been revised to reflect the classification of wood chips and commission operations as discontinued operations. - (2) Gross profit for any period is defined as total revenue less cost of sales.
 Gross profit is presented as additional information because we believe that it is a useful measure for certain investors to determine our operating performance.
 Gross profit is not a recognized term under Canadian GAAP and should not be considered as an alternative to net income as an indicator of our operating performance or any other measure of performance derived in accordance with Canadian GAAP.
-Because it is not a Canadian GAAP measure, gross profit may not be comparable to similar measures presented by other companies. - (3) EBITDA for any period is defined as income from continuing operations for the period after adding back depreciation and amortization, as well as depletion of timber holdings from cost of sales, for the period.
+Because it is not a Canadian GAAP measure, gross profit may not be comparable to similar measures presented by other companies. - (3) EBITDA for any period is defined as income from continuing operations for the period after adding back depreciation and amortization, impairment of capital assets as well as depletion of timber holdings from cost of sales, for the period.
 EBITDA is presented as additional information because we believe that it is a useful measure for certain investors to determine our operating cash flow and historical ability to meet debt service and capital expenditure requirements.
 EBITDA is not a measure of financial performance under Canadian GAAP and should not be considered as an alternative to cash flows from operating activities, a measure of liquidity or an alternative to net income as indicators of our operating performance or any other measures of performance derived in accordance with Canadian GAAP.